BlerifyPlatform/identity-contracts/DidSpecs.md

   - concatenate both utf8_array_controller and value_array_value: concatenated_value
   - Compute the keccak256 digest of `concatenated_value`: digest
   - obtain the base58 representation of `digest`.
+- Note: Verification methods derived from onchain delegates will only support `blockchainAccountId` to express the blockchain key associated to the DID.

 Example: